What to Bring

 Women should bring a supply of feminine hygiene products as we have had complaints from female participants in the past about the quality of Ecuadorian products.

-Tiputini Biodiversity Station has a tropical climate; that is, high temperatures, high level of humidity and abundant rain.
+Tiputini Biodiversity Station has a tropical climate; that is, high temperatures, high levels of humidity, and abundant rain.
 You can click this link to know what to bring to the Amazon jungle.

 Ecuador’s currency is the American dollar.
-Bring American Express travelers’ checks.
-They are easy to cash and easy to replace if they should be stolen.
 Bring about 50 dollars in one-dollar bills.
 They will prove handy.
-American Express, Visa, Diner’s Club and MasterCard are all accepted in Quito, so you might want to carry any of these credit cards with you.
+American Express, Visa, Diner’s Club, and MasterCard are all accepted in Quito, so you might want to carry any of these credit cards with you.

 The easiest way to withdraw money is from ATMs.
 There is a machine inside the university that we recommend.
 Do not forget to let your bank know that you are traveling in Ecuador.